kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 ---

 ## Probability Distribution

+The shape ro distribution of all events in the sample space is called the probability distribution.

 A probability distribution is a mathematical function that describes how the values of a random variable are distributed or spread out.
 It can be used to represent both discrete (discrete probability distribution) and continuous (continuous probability distribution) random variables.